janiluuk/L4D2_DLR/README.md

 Changes:
 - Sourcemod 11 compatible
 - Rewrite for internal variable structure, variable naming and functionality.
+- Plugin support, adding new features should be a matter of including the plugin and adding hook to it
 - Soldier has faster moving speed and takes less damage. configurable.
+- Soldier can order airstrikes.
+(Requires F18_Airstrike plugin)
 - Athlete has faster moving speed and a parachute. configurable.
 - Commando reload rate actually works now
 - Commando damage modifiers are configurable per weapon, default one is used for rest